 As a financial market intermediary, AMC's need to maintain a record of all the transactions, the nature and value of which have been prescribed in the Rules under the PMLA.
 Most investments are made vide cheques / electronic funds transfers.
-As per AMFI best practice guidelines, no third party cheques are accepted for investments barring a few permissible exceptions (viz. minor investors through guardians, employers on behalf of employees, custodian on behalf of FIIs and principal on behalf of an agent/distributor/dealer).
+As per AMFI best practice guidelines, no third party cheques are accepted for investments barring a few permissible exceptions.
 It is thus ensured that the funds for subscriptions are largely through a bank account where the first applicant is one of the account holders.
 Any transaction which does not meet the said criteria should not be accepted / processed.